skit-ai/dialogy/docs/plugins/README.md

 ### A better plugin
-Let's try to create a plugin where the delimiter is an argument. 💡
+Let's try to create a plugin to split on `regex`. 💡

 ```python
 import re